-A popular open space in Wirral will become “unusable” unless the council drops its money saving plans according to a local councillor.
+A popular open space in Wirral will become “unusable” unless the council drops its money-saving plans according to a local councilor.

 The plan is set to save the council £100,000 and goes towards the money the council must cut from its budget to address a projected £16.5m shortfall for the upcoming financial year.

 Other plans for this year’s budget include closing Europa Pools and moving to three-weekly bin collections.